 This common acronym stands for Interactive Voice Response.
-Automated IVR phone systems are used by contact centers to answer incoming calls, or when an outbound call is answered, to provide a recorded message with options and information for the caller.
+Automated IVR phone systems are used by enterprise contact centers to answer incoming calls, or when an outbound call is answered, to provide a recorded message with options and information for the caller.
 Callers can input their response via their telephone keypad (touch-tone) or using voice commands (IVR with voice recognition).
 The Interactive Voice Response System will then transfer the call via call routing to either an agent or self-serve application.

 An IVR is often the first interaction between a caller and an organization when calling into a call center, therefore it can influence the caller’s perception through its tone of voice and ease of use.
 An effective call center has the IVR system integrated with the CRM and other contact center systems.
 A well-tuned IVR can provide a number of benefits for the call center.
 Adding tools such as automated call backs, IVR self-service and IVR voice recognition and text to speech can provide additional advantages.